 A comparison of process control systems for the automation of production plants

 Which automation system is the right one?
 ControlTech Engineering AG (CTE) from Liestal compares and supports systematic decision-making.
-Whether in the laboratory sector, in plant engineering or in pharmaceutical production - automation systems must be precisely tailored to the respective application.
+Whether in industrial production, in energy and water supply or in the pharmaceutical industry - automation systems must be precisely tailored to the respective application.

 How do we at CTE go about finding out which process control system is the right one?
 We compare according to predefined criteria.
 This always involves structure and design, sufficient flexibility for every requirement, good interfaces or support for industry standards such as ISA88/MTP, ProfiNet, OPC-UA, MQTT, etc.